donaldlab/OSPREY3/doc/content/contributing/building/service.md

 +++
+menuTitle = "Service"
-menuTitle = "Building Osprey Service" weight = 3
+title = "Building OSPREY Service" weight = 3
 +++

-# Building the Osprey Service

 A fully-deployed instance of the Osprey Service has two different layers.